Set up a transactional push

 • transactional_message_id

 Required The transactional message template that you want to use for your message.
-You can call the template by its numerical ID or by the Trigger Name that you assigned the template (case insensitive).
+You can call the template by its numerical ID or by the Trigger Name that you assigned to the template in the UI (case insensitive).

 integer